astronomite2/Fire-Arena-Game/techspec.md

   - `updateEnergy()` manages player energy/health
   - `checkDeath()` detects collisions with enemies and the lava border
   - `handleCollision()` Handles energy depletion when colliding with enemies
   - `handleCollisionAnimation()` handles the animation when players collide
+- `PlayerStats` class
+  - `energy` tracks the player's current energy level and energy gain based on player speed and movement; triggers 'overcharge' state when energy reaches maximum
+  - `speed` double for the speed of player's movement
+  - `health` double for health of player
+  - `set()` methods for respective variables
+  - `get()` methods for respective variables

 ### Arena
 - `ArenaView` class